labrgrupo/LabRI_shiny_connect/README.md

 ## 𝗠𝗲𝗺𝗼𝗿𝘆 𝗮𝗻𝗱 𝗰𝗹𝗼𝘂𝗱 𝗹𝗶𝗺𝗶𝘁𝗮𝘁𝗶𝗼𝗻𝘀

 The LabRI workflow can be computationally demanding because it performs reference interval estimation, mixture modeling, confidence interval estimation, graphical rendering, and report generation.
+These limitations are particularly relevant for the **public demonstration instance** described above, which runs on the Posit Connect Cloud Free plan with only 4 GB of memory and 1 CPU.

 In low-memory cloud environments, especially free-tier services, the final HTML report conversion step may require more memory than the statistical calculations themselves.
 For this reason, very large datasets or reports containing many figures, interactive plots, or large HTML tables may exceed the available memory.